ralphabb/personal-website/content/news/_index.md

   date: 2023-09-22
   icon: "star"
   link: "https://arxiv.org/abs/2307.01180"
-- text: "I have started a new role as a Science Associate within the Learning Engineering team at Schmidt Futures."
-  extra_text: "August 2023"
-  date: 2023-08-14
-  icon: "briefcase"
 - text: "\"Shortest Path Networks for Graph Property Prediction\" accepted as a spotlight paper at LoG 2022"
   extra_text: "November 2022"
   date: 2022-11-24